 Jim has worked in a number of hotels and restaurants around the West and Colorado and came to settle in the Tahoe/Carson City area in 1979.
 He enjoys his profession and the food industry.
 On his off time he enjoys camping, reading, hiking and, of course, cooking.

-John manages FISH's two homeless shelters.
+John manages FISH's three homeless shelters.
 He has been with FISH since 2011 and has lived in Carson City since 2000.
 In his free time he enjoys fishing, sports, and attending to church.

 Nikii manages the Minden thrift store .
 She has been with FISH since 2018.